jonnylaw/ComposableStateSpaceModels/README.md

 This is a Scala library for inference and filtering of state space models with a continuous time latent state.
 The library relies on Akka Streams.

-For library documentation, see the [guide](https://jonnylaw.github.io/ComposableStateSpaceModels).
+For library documentation, see the [guide](https://jonnylaw.github.io/ComposableStateSpaceModels) or the paper,

+Law, J., Wilkinson, D.J.
+Composable models for online Bayesian analysis of streaming data.
+Stat Comput 28, 1119–1137 (2018). https://doi.org/10.1007/s11222-017-9783-1

 ## Quick Start